Femke Van den Driessche: Allegations of mechanical doping

 Van den Driessche started as one of the favorites during the women's under-23 race at the 2016 World Championships, but failed to finish.
 Her race was interrupted as she had mechanical problems and electrical cables were observed hanging from her bike during a pit stop equipment check.

-During the race, the Union Cycliste Internationale (UCI) checked the bicycles of Van den Driessche and found a motor in a bicycle that was in her pit.
+During the race, the Union Cycliste Internationale (UCI) checked Van den Driessche's bicycles and found a motor in one of them that was in her pit.
 Almost six years since the first allegations of "mechanical doping" in cycling, this was the first time in cycling history that evidence of technological fraud had been found.
 The UCI had been testing a new detection system.
 The offence carries a minimum six-month suspension and a fine of between SFr20,000 and 200,000.
 Van den Driessche denies she intended to cheat, and maintains that the bicycle was owned by a friend and was taken to the pit in error.
 In the days following the incident, the friend in question, Nico Van Muylder, told Het Nieuwsblad that the bike was his.
 However, UCI technical regulation 12.1.013, bars the presence of motors on the bike, regardless of intent or whether the bike was actually used, going to be used or even belonged to anyone on the team.
 Riders are responsible under strict liability.

 In a clip that was later analyzed from the Koppenbergcross cyclo-cross race in November 2015 some unusual movements are seen.
 At one point she pulls away from the break on a cobble climb, apparently with little effort and still sitting on the saddle while others look laboured.
 At another point, she misses a couple of pedal strokes as she adjusts her gears, but does not lose much momentum despite being on an incline at the time.

+Although neither the authorities nor Van den Driessche have confirmed the power supply or motor, reliable sources have speculated.